ppo/opalstack/README.md

 ### [app-template-py](bin/app-template-py)

-Convert an Opalstack Python app (Python/uWsgi or Django) using our app template.
+Convert a Python application created via the Control Panel using our app template.

 **Usage:** `app-template-py APP_NAME [PY_VERSION]`

+The Python application can be `Python/uWSGI` or `Django`.

 `PY_VERSION` is used to create the virtual environment.
 If `PY_VERSION` is not available, `py-install-version` is used to install it.